Reducing stress in challenging timesTen steps to reduce stress and find inner calm by Dr Rosy Daniel

 Relaxing Oral Drops

-A calming remedy to aid peaceful relaxation, especially useful when thoughts keep churning in your head and you’re having trouble switching off from the stresses and strains of a difficult day, or if anxiety wakes you in the night and you can’t get back to sleep.
+A calming remedy for the temporary relief of mild symptoms associated with stress and to aid sleep, especially useful when thoughts keep churning in your head and you’re having trouble switching off from the stresses and strains of a difficult day, or if anxiety wakes you in the night and you can’t get back to sleep.

 Stress Relief Oral Spray